-Welcome to the 2023-2024 academic year!
+Welcome to the 2024-2025 school year!
 We are excited to have our returning families back, and are looking forward to getting to know the new members of our school community.
-The staff at CCHS are committed to ensuring high student achievement and take the responsibility for providing learning experiences that will prepare students academically, socially, and emotionally for citizenship, lifelong learning, and entry into the workplace or post-secondary studies.
-One of our main goals this year will be to continue to focus on student wellness through programming, policy, and building positive relationships.
-Our staff members have high expectations for themselves and the students within our building and are committed to ensuring each student is successful.
-However, remember that the learning must also come from within; we encourage our students to have high expectations for themselves and to be committed to their learning.
+The staff at CCHS are committed to providing engaging learning experiences that will prepare students academically, socially, and emotionally for citizenship, lifelong learning, and entry into the workplace or post-secondary studies.
+Our theme this year is "Reach for the Stars", with a focus on: Respect for People; Respect for Learning: Soft Landings.
+More information on our school theme will be shared over the course of the year.
+This theme goes hand-in-hand with our HAWK acronym - Honesty, Awesome Attitude, Work Ethic, Kindness.

 County Central High School offers a wide variety of extra-curricular and co-curricular programs.
 We have something for everyone, whether you are interested in athletics, drama, music, student leadership, or traveling.
 We highly encourage all students to show their HAWK pride and become involved in these programs.
-Being involved helps to build strong relationships with others in the school and helps you to establish your identity as a member of our County Central family.
-It is your school: let's work together to make it the positive place you'd like it to be!
+Being involved helps to build strong relationships with others in the school and gives you the opportunity to stretch yourself to experience different tasks and skills.
+It is your school: let's work together to make it an amazing place, every day!

-This handbook provides a great deal of information about the policies, practices, and procedures of our building.
+This handbook provides information about the policies, practices, and procedures of our building.
 Please take the time to read it carefully.
-If you have any questions, please don't hesitate to contact either myself or our Vice Principal, Mr. Don Monts, at 403-485-2223.
-We will be very happy to answer any of your questions about the content of this handbook or any other inquiries that might come up.
+If you have any questions, please don't hesitate to contact either myself or our Vice Principal, Mr. Jason Porteous, at 403-485-2223.

-Please remember that students, parents, and guardians are always welcome in my office to discuss whatever you feel is important to the success and well-being of our CCHS family.
-We strive to maintain a safe and caring environment that allows everyone to feel like they are valued and important members of our community.
-This goal requires all of us to work together as a team to make that environment a reality.
+Please remember that students, parents, and guardians are always welcome to set up a time to meet.
+We strive to maintain a safe and caring environment where everyone feels like they are valued and important members of our community.
 Keep an eye out for one another, and have an excellent year!

-Sincerely,

-Mr. Calvin Anhorn
+Sincerely, Mr. Philip Knafla Go HAWKS Go!